 The mechanism behind these complications is that raised blood sugar levels in the mother lead to an increase in the transfer of sugar and other nutrients through the placenta to the baby and this raises insulin levels in the fetus and ultimately accelerates fetal growth.

-The fetal growth pattern is abnormally characterized by normal head size but broad shoulders and widened chest and abdomen which contributes to mechanical complications during delivery.
+The fetal growth pattern is abnormally characterized by normal head size but broad shoulders and a widened chest and abdomen, which contribute to mechanical complications during delivery.

 These are the abnormalities present at birth and involve major organ systems in babies born to diabetic mothers and include the following defects: